awslabs/multi-model-server/tests/performance/README.md

 1. Add scenario (a.k.a test suite)
 2. Add metrics to monitor
 3. Add pass/fail criteria (a.k.a test case)
+4. Add compare criteria (a.k.a compare test cases)

 #### 1. Add scenario (a.k.a test suite)